 IS CBD LEGAL?: While this question seems to confuse a lot of people because it is not a yes or no answer, it really is not that difficult.
 CBD, like everything else in the US, can be regulated by state or federal law.
 Only 4 states in the US do not allow CBD, which are Idaho, Kansas, Nebraska, and South Dakota.
 I imagine that will change once legislators realize what CBD is, but who knows.
 CBD is legally federally, and can be obtained from Industrial Hemp Plants grown in states with legal industrial hemp programs.
 Industrial hemp is classified as cannabis with less than .3% THC by weight.
 For those unaware, THC is tetrahydra cannabinol, which is the psychoactive part of the cannabis plant which gives users the "high" many people associate with cannabis.
 As stated above, CBD can be extracted from trees, other plants, and citrus peels, so clearly there should not be an issue with legality.
 Industrial hemp plants are legal to grow in 17 states and counting, and are the perfect plant for CBD extraction, due to their high cannabinoid content.
 As long as the plants are grown legally under state programs, they are completely legal under federal law as well.

 WHAT IF IT DOESN"T WORK?: Over the past 4 years we have sold CBD to tens of thousands of customers.
 We have heard reports from all over the spectrum from it being totally life changing, to it didn't do anything.
 We have also had customers who said they didn't notice it until they stopped taking it, and suddenly they were feeling aches and pains again.
-As with most medicines, every customer is different.
+As with most medicines, the impact can be quite different from person to person.
 Many conditions and illnesses stem from different problems, and every human's endo-cannabinoid system is different.
 That being said, we do all have an endo-cannabinoid system that has been designed with receptors through human evolution to react with this product.
-We certainly think it is an extremely viable option to help with pain relief, anxiety, neural-muscular problems, regulating appetite, and over all well being.
+While the FDA does not allow us to make any claims regarding effectiveness of CBD products, we certainly have had customers who think it has been an option to help them with their own personal problems.
 Best of all, we have never heard of a bad side effect from CBD and see no reason why one wouldn't want to consider CBD as their first option before dealing with more dangerous prescription drugs.
 Selling CBD has been the most rewarding retail experience of our lives at The Hempest, as we have never had so many happy customers who appreciate what we are doing.
 We work hard to bring you what we feel are the best brands in the industry, and we hope you appreciate them as much as we do.
 For those with financial hardships and serious medical issues, please reach out to us as we are happy to do our best to get you these products at a hardship discount directly through manufacturers.